inverse/personal-site/_posts/2021-06-23-home-assistant-on-a-pi4.md

 - self-hosted
 ---

-I noticed that the PI3 that had been hosting our Home Assistant setup along with a minimal set of addons was really struggling which came apparent with things not being as stable as they should and often requiring reboots.
+I noticed that the Pi3 that had been hosting our Home Assistant setup along with a minimal set of addons was really struggling which came apparent with things not being as stable as they should and often requiring reboots.

-Migrating to a PI4 based setup seemed an obvious choice giving the price point, performance, and power usage.
+Migrating to a Pi4 based setup seemed an obvious choice giving the price point, performance, and power consumption.
 I oped for the 8GB model as it would provide enough memory for additional addons that I found to self-host.

 ## Requirements